spanner888/CamScripts/README.md

 [!CAUTION]
 Please remember to create a test Library Tool Table before you run any of the scripts, which are the first three menu items.

+Output of the scripts:

+- ToolbitAdd and Import scripts output messages to indicate ToolBits created, or skipped and also the actual ToolBit files in tools/Tool folder and Tools in the active Tool Library ToolTable
+- FullProcess also creates a FreeCAD document with a simple shape CAM Job, Operations, Toolbits and many specific settings/properties
+- Messages in report or notifications, often a lot, in part because the macros do a lot, and if run multiple times, or similar Tool data and naming rules can cause duplicates, which may result in a LOT of warnings.
+Some more information is below.

+You may notice random shapes flashing breifly on screen while running the Import and ToolBitAdd macros.
+This is normal and due to the need to briefly open the all sytem default CAM Tool Shapes and any User shape files.
+The FullProcess macro does create a lot of FreeCAD document objects and temporary views, so it has very active scren 'flashes'.

-You may notice that the FreeCAD cursor flashes and nothing else seems to be happening when running any of the scripts.
+You may also notice that the FreeCAD cursor flashes and nothing else seems to be happening when running any of the scripts.
 This is because these scripts are providing extended features including:

 - Extracting all available Tool Shape properties, involves opening every default and user shape file , which are actually FreeCAD documents.
 This allows creation of ToolBits and setting values of any custom properties, including custom properties.